Spider lifts vital for restoration of iconic glass house

 Hinowa Lightlift 26.14 Performance IIIs electric spider boom

-Its lithium battery is emission-free, quiet, and maintains high power levels for long periods, as well as fast recharge times.
+Its lithium battery is emission-free, quiet, maintains high power levels for long periods, as well as fast recharge times.

 Teupen Leo 36T diesel spider boom

-The Teupen 36T diesel tracked spider boom has a maximum working height of 35.5m and a maximum outreach of 15.6m.
+The Teupen 36T diesel tracked spider boom has a maximum working height of 35.5m a maximum outreach of 15.6m.

 Nationwide Service

-All powered access equipment is available for hire nationally through JMS’s depots in Harpenden, Hertfordshire, Leeds, West Yorkshire, Pinewood studios and Radlett.
+All powered access equipment is available for hire nationally through JMS’s depots in Harpenden, Hertfordshire, Leeds, West Yorkshire, Pinewood studios Radlett.

-For more information abouttracked boom hire, or to hire any of our powered access range, please call 0845 457 0000, email hire@jms.co.uk or use our new web chat facility on jms.co.uk
+For more information abouttracked boom hire, or to hire any of our powered access range, please call 0345 457 0000, email hire@jms.co.uk or use our new web chat facility on jms.co.uk